5 Effective Treatments for Bunion Pain

 Whether you have high or low arches, it’s important to know that all foot types can be equally susceptible to developing bunions.

 Bunions are not always painful and the mobility around the joint can vary from stiff to quite flexible.
-However, if you are experiencing pain and stiffness from a bunion, there are effective treatments that will provide relief for your feet.
+However, if you are experiencing pain and stiffness from a bunion, there are a variety of methods that can provide effective treatment for bunion pain.

 1. Proper Footwear